A Tutorial on Clustering Analysis for Bayesian Graphical Models using the R packages bgms and easybgm

 install.packages("remotes")

-Now, say we wish to analyze whether the network structure inferred from our empirical dataset exhibits clustering.
-To do this, we estimate the most representative vector of node allocations given the data, which simply denotes the cluster to which each node is assigned, thereby providing insight into potential clustering in the network.
-We also wish to test hypotheses about clustering using the cluster Bayes factors.
+Now, suppose the goal is to assess whether the network structure inferred from an empirical dataset exhibits clustering.
+This can be examined by estimating the most representative vector of node allocations given the data, which indicates the cluster assignment of each node and thus provides insight into potential clustering in the network.
+In addition, it is possible to test hypotheses about clustering using Bayes factors.
 All of this can be achieved using the bgm

 function in the bgms